Previously, we discussed how 2023 is the year of GenAI.

 Software engineering

-- Companies will want more of the ‘right’ digital and GenAI solutions in their work processes
+• Companies will want more best-fit digital and GenAI solutions to be implemented in their work processes

-- For workers across numerous industries, GenAI will automate many key processes
+• For workers across numerous industries, GenAI will automate numerous key and time-consuming processes